 Instead of using conventional, store-bought beauty and natural care products, try using natural substances like coconut, jojoba, or almond oil.
-You can even make toothpaste and mouthwash using non-toxic products like hydrogen peroxide 3% and baking soda.
+You can even make toothpaste using non-toxic products like hydrogen peroxide 3% and baking soda.
 Or, if you’re going to buy personal care products off the shelf, opt for ones that receive a top-rating from the Environmental Working Group (EWG).

 5. Eliminate Artificial Fragrances

 We all want a nice-smelling home, but unfortunately, many of the products we use to accomplish that goal are highly toxic.
 Air fresheners, room sprays, plug-in scents, and scented candles can be full of chemicals ranging from formaldehyde to phthalates, which are endocrine disruptors and carcinogenic.
 Trade in those artificially-scented products for things like pure essential oils, fresh flowers, or non-toxic candles.
 Their natural scents are much more appealing, anyways.